-- Slowly add your cold water in about 1 oz at a time, pulsing after each (to ensure you don’t overwater your dough.
+- Slowly add your cold water in about 1 tablespoon at a time, pulsing after each (to ensure you don’t overwater your dough).

 - When your dough starts to form little pellets, you’re almost where you want to be.
 Add just a little more water until the pellets become bigger and clump together (see pictures below)

 - Remove from the food processor, shape together, and wrap in plastic wrap.
 Let the dough ball sit in the fridge for a half hour or so to fully hydrate the flour.

 - Then remove from the fridge, and roll your dough on a clean, lightly floured surface with your rolling pin until it is the right size for your pie pan